VictorTirado/Development-Assigment/README.md

 - A/D to move forwards and backwards
 - SPACEBAR to jump
 - Left Shift to teleport
-- F to shoot the kunai
+- Q to shoot the kunai

-- Right Plus/Right Minus: higher/lower the volume level

 ## Debug functionalities